fangq/mcx/README.txt

 8.1 Output files

-An mc2 file contains the flux distribution from the simulation in the given medium.
-By default, this flux is a normalized solution (as opposed to the raw probability) therefore, one can compare this directly to the analytical solutions (i.e. Green's function).
+An mc2 file contains the fluence-rate distribution from the simulation in the given medium.
+By default, this fluence-rate is a normalized solution (as opposed to the raw probability) therefore, one can compare this directly to the analytical solutions (i.e. Green's function).
 The order of storage in the mc2 files is the same as the input file: i.e., if the input is row-major, the